pguenth/config/README.md

     * `-essential-groups`: Native packages, where all packages from big package groups have been replaced by their group name (for convienience when reading)
     * `-nonessential`: potentially large packages (or packages requiring large dependencies) which can be considered depending on the use case of the installation
  * `-foreign`: AUR and other packages

+Things that need to be configured otherwise:
+ * `vpnc` /etc/vpnc/home.conf is not tracked by this repository